Half Baked: Cast

 Additionally, co-writer Neal Brennan appears as an employee.
-Other cameos include: Jon Stewart as the enhancement smoker, Snoop Doggy Dogg as the scavenger smoker, Stephen Baldwin as the MacGyver smoker, Gladys O'Connor as the grandma smoker, Willie Nelson as the historian smoker, and Tracy Morgan as the V.J.
-Steven Wright makes an uncredited appearance, as do Janeane Garofalo and Bob Saget.
+Other cameos include: Jon Stewart as the enhancement smoker, Snoop Doggy Dogg as the scavenger smoker, Stephen Baldwin as the MacGyver smoker, Gladys O'Connor as the grandma smoker, Willie Nelson as the historian smoker, Janeane Garofalo as the beatnik poet smoker and Tracy Morgan as the V.J.
+Steven Wright makes an uncredited appearance, and Bob Saget also appears.

 Production

-Dave Chappelle and Jim Breuer shared a manager and had previously planned working together on the short-lived TV sitcom Buddies.
+Dave Chappelle and Jim Breuer shared a manager and had previously planned working together on the short-lived television sitcom Buddies.
 In mid-1996, both were working separately on marijuana-related film projects.
 Chappelle and Neal Brennan's script was complete, so Breuer was asked to join their project.
-Chappelle asked Harrison Ford to do a cameo in the film but he declined.
+Chappelle asked Harrison Ford to appear in a cameo role in the film but he declined.

 The film was shot in Toronto in between July and August 1997.

 Release

+Box office

 Half Baked was released theatrically in the United States on January 16, 1998, earning $7,722,540 in its opening weekend, ranking at number six.
 It went on to gross a total of $17,460,020.

 Reception

+Metacritic, which uses a weighted average, assigned the a score of 16 out of 100, based on 14 critics, indicating "overwhelming dislike".

 Writing for The New York Times, Lawrence Van Gelder was very negative, commenting: "Not very funny, intelligent or grippingly plotted, it is likely to appeal only to those who think that anything to do with marijuana -- smoking, sharing, stealing or selling - constitutes the Everest of rip-roaring hilarity."
 Brendan Kelly of Variety wrote: "A couple of hash brownies short of a satisfying cinematic picnic, with far too few comic highs during the bigscreen reefer party."

 Sequel

 Half Baked: Totally High was released by Universal Pictures Home Entertainment on April 16, 2024.
 The film was written by Justin Hires and directed by Michael Tiddes.
 Produced by Griff Furst of Universal 1440 Entertainment, it stars Dexter Darden, Moses Storm, Ramona Young, David Koechner, Frankie Muniz, Ash Santos, and Joel Courtney.
 Rachel True reprises her role as Mary Jane, while Harland Williams has a cameo.
-It completed filming in Baton Rouge, LA, in 2022.
+It completed filming in Baton Rouge, Louisiana, in 2022.